CloudReactor/cloudreactor-procwrapper/README.md

 * `TYPESAFE_REPLACE`
 * `TYPESAFE_ADDITIVE`

-so that nested dictionaries / lists will be merged as well.
+so that nested lists can be appended to instead of replaced (in the case of the `ADDITIVE` strategies), or errors will be raised if incompatibly-typed values are merged (in the case of the `TYPESAFE` strategies).
 In wrapped mode, the merge strategy can be set with the `--config-merge-strategy` command-line argument or `PROC_WRAPPER_CONFIG_MERGE_STRATEGY` environment variable.
 In embedded mode, the merge strategy can be set in the